Helpless (play): Outline of the plot

-Will and Claire are typical children of the 1960s: They had their socialist and Marxist ideals and, a couple back then, rebelled against The Establishment and, generally, tried to fight for what they considered the right causes.
+Will and Claire were politically active in the 1960s: They had their socialist and Marxist ideals and, a couple back then, rebelled against The Establishment and, generally, tried to fight for what they considered the right causes.
 They also tried to adapt their own lifestyle to their ideals.
 But a quarter of a century or more later, circumstances have forced them to change: Will and Claire have long split up.
 Will is now a minor actor doing TV commercials and sharing his flat with his grown-up daughter, Frankie.
 Claire is abroad most of the time doing charity work in Third World countries.
 Although raised to be a critical and independent young woman, Frankie has nevertheless adopted one or two characteristics of her own generation.
 When the play opens she is having an affair with Ben, a young man her age who works in the phone centre of some courier service.

 Will meets a woman in her early thirties, Kate, who is desperate to find a man who will make her pregnant.
 She thinks she has found the right one in Will when they meet by chance.
 Will is too weak to openly tell her that, at 48, he would rather not be a father again.
 At the same time, at a book launch, Frankie—who goes there instead of her father—is chatted up by Hugh.
 Hugh is in fact her godfather and an old friend of her parents', but over the past decades they have drifted apart.
 At first Frankie openly tells him that he is too old for her ("I don't do dinners"), but then she genuinely (or so) falls in love with him and chucks Ben, who, as a consequence, turns pathological and starts following her around, declaring his love for her.
 Hugh has become a bestselling author under the nom de plume of Alice Wilde, writing popular novels where "something happens in every paragraph" (Will).
 This is how Hugh has got rid of his old convictions—by making money and being successful (and even being offered an OBE).
 He has left his wife and his three kids and now starts living with Frankie.

 Gradually, the follies of their youth come to the surface.
 Early in May 1997, at Hugh's flat, they all come together to have an election party (with the TV turned off), clinging to what has been left of their left-wing ideals and reminiscing about the old days.
 (For example, Will has brought two heavy boxes containing all his vinyl records of the 1960s and 1970s, which he gives to Frankie as a present.)
 They smoke a joint together (including Frankie—this is how she has been brought up, too).
 Their meeting is also some kind of reunion: for the first time after more than a year, Will and Claire see their daughter again.